-The Southern Baptist Convention (SBC) is a MISSIONAL ORGANIZATION that enables a network of about 46,500 Baptist churches and another 4,500 mission churches (churches that have not yet established their autonomy as self-governing congregations) scattered across the United States and its territories to push back lostness in a cooperative venture.
+The Southern Baptist Convention (SBC) is a MISSIONAL ORGANIZATION that enables a network of over 47,000 Baptist churches and another 4,500 mission churches (churches that have not yet established their autonomy as self-governing congregations) scattered across the United States and its territories to push back lostness in a cooperative venture.
 The Convention is organized missionally around a set of specific ministries defined by the SBC messengers and published in the SBC Organization Manual.
 These forty-eight ministry assignments are administered through eleven missions and ministry entities, the SBC Executive Committee, and Woman’s Missionary Union (WMU), an auxiliary to the SBC.

 The SBC is also an ANNUAL MEETING (a two-day “convening”) at which each qualified cooperating church can select up to twelve messengers to transact the business of the Convention and engage in times of worship.

 The annual business matters of the Convention include:

 Other activities include hearing inspirational sermons from the SBC president and a preacher selected by the previous year’s messengers, as well as occasional addresses from visiting dignitaries; enjoying periods of singing, worship, praise, and prayer; and experiencing other elements of inspiration, encouragement, and challenge.

 The Southern Baptist Convention meets once each year for a two-day meeting in June to celebrate what God is doing through our combined ministry efforts and to deliberate on our direction for the future.
 The annual meeting combines the elements of an old-fashioned revival meeting with an open-microphone business meeting.